-late 14c., "recover from illness or suffering;" mid-15c., "to return" (to a place), from Latin recurrere "to return, run back, hasten back," figuratively "revert, recur," from re- "back, again" (see re-) + currere "to run" (from PIE root *kers- "to run").
-Originally of persons; application to thoughts, ideas, etc. is recorded from 1620s.
+late 14c., recuren, "to recover from illness or suffering" (a sense now obsolete); mid-15c., "to return" (to or into a place), from Latin recurrere "to return, run back, hasten back," figuratively "revert, recur," from re- "back, again" (see re-) + currere "to run" (from PIE root *kers- "to run").
+Originally of persons; application to thoughts, ideas, etc., "return to the mind," is recorded from 1620s.
 Meaning "happen again" is from 1670s.
 Related: Recurred; recurring.

 Entries linking to recur

 word-forming element meaning "back, back from, back to the original place;" also "again, anew, once more," also conveying the notion of "undoing" or "backward," etc. (see sense evolution below), c.
 1200, from Old French re- and directly from Latin re- an inseparable prefix meaning "again; back; anew, against."

 Watkins (2000) describes this as a "Latin combining form conceivably from Indo-European *wret-, metathetical variant of *wert- "to turn."
 De Vaan says the "only acceptable etymology" for it is a 2004 explanation which reconstructs a root in PIE *ure "back."